 We can reduce the number of disk fetches required for the B-tree even more by using the following methods.
-First, the upper levels of the tree can be stored in Sec.
-10.5 B-Trees
+First, the upper levels of the tree can be stored in main memory at all times.
+Because the tree branches so quickly, the top two levels (levels 0 and 1) require relatively little space.
+If the B-tree is only height four, then